MOTHERHOOD & PREGNANCY: Books + Podcasts that saved me

 Your Baby Week by Week

-Simple, clear, and full of tips.
-It was SO reassuring to have an idea of what to “expect” week by week, especially those first months when everything is so new.
-ALSO the LARGE TEXT and short paragraphs were perfect for my foggy mind.
-It gave me just the right amount of guidance without overwhelming me with too much information - and leave room for listening to my intuition.
+For me, it was SO reassuring to have an idea of what to “expect” week by week, especially those first months when everything is so new.
+Also, the LARGE TEXT and short paragraphs were perfect for my foggy mind.
+It gave me just the right amount of guidance without overwhelming me with too much information - leaving space for listening to my intuition.

 The Nurture Revolution

-For me, this book provided the science-backed permission slip to follow my instincts: to cuddle, to respond quickly, to hold my baby as much as I wanted.
+This book provided the science-backed permission slip to follow my instincts: to cuddle, to respond quickly, to hold my baby as much as I wanted.
 It reframed nurturing as powerful, not indulgent or creating a ‘needy’ baby (which you’ll be shocked to hear from so many).
-All neuroscience points to the opposite - the everyday moments of love, touch, and responsiveness actually shape your baby’s brain to become a safe, regulated and confident adults.
+From a neuroscience perspective, the way you respond to your baby will shape the foundation of her mental health for the rest of her life.